tothakosF/tothakosF/README.md

 Hi!
 My name is *Ákos Tóth* and I am an **IT system operator**.
 =================================================================================================================================

+*Be hungry, humble and the hardest worker in the room.*

 * 🌐  **FOR INFORMATION ABOUT ME AND MY RECENT PROJECTS CHECK OUT MY WEBSITE** [HERE](https://www.it-kalauz.com)
 * 💼  Currently seeking for a system operator or a software developer position 👀
 * ✉️  You can contact me at [toth.akos.ferenc24725@gmail.com](mailto:toth.akos.ferenc24725@gmail.com)